-Ice cream is Bauder's main claim to fame, but it is also a nice place for a sandwich: cold cuts, hot Reubens and fried eggs, or a "Roosevelt Special" of turkey, Swiss and mustard on a long roll.
+Ice cream is Bauder’s claim to fame, but it is also a nice place for a sandwich: cold cuts, hot Reubens and fried eggs, or a “Roosevelt Special” of turkey, Swiss and mustard on a long roll.

 The nostalgic reverberations of this old drug store take you back to an America that long predates modern franchised restaurants.
 Ice cream became part of the pharmacy repertoire shortly after World War II, when it was hand-cranked up front in the window where passers-by could watch.